Introducing Hannah Wiedrick, our first daughter, she emerged in the world on Independence Day and has embodied independence ever since.

 Though I had to switch names, she was Hannah, not Caleb, and she was the most beautiful baby ever born.
 (Everyone knew it too…or so I assumed everyone believed).
 I walked through the shopping mall expecting to be stopped by random admirers of the most perfect baby on earth.

-I had not just imagined what she would look like, I’d imagined who she was: quiet and demure, yet still able to unravel the room with her sparkle.
+Of course, I had not just imagined what she would look like, I’d imagined who she was: quiet and demure, yet still able to unravel the room with her sparkle.
 And she always did what I asked.

 My baby, the dream come true.

-My baby slept like a baby.
+Hannah slept like a baby.

 But she slept and slept and slept.